 Our demographics are changing!
 As a leading conservation organization we have to wonder if we are doing enough to genuinely involve Latino communities in every aspect of conservation: science, education, stewardship, politics, and leadership.
 Is the Latino community equally present at the head of the table when we examine issues in environmental conservation?
 Are all neighborhoods equally represented?
 Are the pressing issues in low-income Latino neighborhoods a priority when we think of the environment or are they pushed to the back burner?
 Is there equal representation in science and conservation so that issues of importance to Latino communities can be prioritized?Unfortunately the “traditional” environmental movement (including many mainstream organizations focused on the environment) struggle or fail to engage Latino communities altogether.
-Common frustrations are that it is “too difficult” to engage Latino communities or low-income urban communities in environmental education activities, or that there is “no interest” on the part of the community.
+Common frustrations are that it is “too difficult” to engage Latino communities in environmental education activities, or that there is “no interest” on the part of the community.
 On the other hand, Latino communities (including organizations advocating for Latino communities) struggle to connect with environmental organizations that may provide exciting opportunities, resources, or funding.
 Latino organizations may not trust mainstream environmental organizations if they feel that they will be used simply to “get” a grant and there is no sincere desire to collaborate equitably; if they feel that their community is being ‘studied’ or ‘used’; or if they feel that there is a great disparity in power.
-There is so much to think about when examining these issues.
+Let’s talk specifically about low-income Latino neighborhoods.
+There is so much to think about when examining issues of equity and inclusion.
 Low-income Latino communities may not have safe spaces to enjoy the outdoors and work demands for many Latinos may limit leisure time outdoors (and elsewhere).
 In addition there are many issues that mainstream communities may not ever need to think about in terms of connecting with the environment.
 For instance, if a community creates safe green spaces, will the value of properties in that neighborhood increase — making it unaffordable to live there?
 If parents grew up working in low-paying manual labor jobs will they want to encourage their children to spend time outdoors or will they encourage indoor activities that may lead to more options?
 So how can families connect with the environment?
 How can they better their quality of life by spending more time in green spaces?
-How can they begin to learn about and teach their children about the natural world that surrounds them?
+How can they learn about and teach their children about the natural world that surrounds them?
 And if families are not connecting with the environment how can we hope to better it and conserve it?
-And even more important, how can more Latinos take on leadership roles in conservation and the sciences?
+But perhaps more important, we need to ask, how more Latinos can take on leadership roles in conservation and the sciences?

 So how do we get the conversation going?
 What can be done to improve equity,